-You can find out if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Remove the thermostat and look at the wiring.
+- Remove the thermostat and check the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+- If there are five or six multicolored wires, you have what you need for a smart thermostat.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is typically blue.

-- If you have two thick wires, you may be able to install a smart thermostat with an adaptor designed for high-voltage systems.
+- If you have two thick wires, you may be able to install a smart thermostat with an adaptor just for high-voltage systems.
 Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to replace it.

 Do Nest or ecobee Need a C Wire?

-Depend on Cytech Heating & Cooling L.C. for Your Smart Thermostat Installation Needs
+Trust Cytech Heating & Cooling L.C. for Your Smart Thermostat Installation Needs

 At Cytech Heating & Cooling L.C., we’re always on the lookout for methods to keep you more comfortable while keeping heating and cooling costs reasonable.
 If you have questions about upgrading to a smart thermostat without a C wire, reach us at 956-630-3522.
 We can help you select the right model for your residence and even install new wiring if necessary.